-The DPLL2 path is connected to an independent Time of Day (ToD) counter or accumulator, which can be used to time-stamp external events using various triggers/latches described below, and/or can be used to represent local PTP clock (i.e., centralized for the system).
-The ToD accumulator tracks the input reference clock or packet stream that DPLL2 is locked to, and synchronizes the other DPLL channels or PWM encoders as desired.
+Four of the DPLL paths (DPLL0 to DPLL3) are connected to an independent Time of Day (ToD) counter or accumulator, which can be used to time-stamp external events using various triggers/latches described below, and/or can be used to represent local PTP clock (i.e., centralized for the system).
+The ToD accumulator tracks the input reference clock or packet stream that the DPLL is locked to, and synchronizes the output clocks and a 1PPS sync pulse signal generated from the same DPLL.

-The ToD accumulator is based on the PTP EPOCH and records the Time of Day in PTP format: 48-bit seconds, 32-bit nanoseconds (roll-over at 9999,9999,999, making it an effective 30-bit counter), and an 8-bit fractional sub-nanoseconds.
+The ToD accumulator is based on the PTP EPOCH and records the Time of Day in PTP format: 48-bit seconds, 32-bit nanoseconds (roll-over at 9999,9999,999, making it an effective 30-bit counter), and an 8-bit fractional subnanoseconds.
 So all ToD registers are 11-byte (11B) in length.
 The ToD accumulator is clocked by the same FOD clock that goes to the output integer dividers, and supports the following clock rates:

-- Any clock rate based on M/N × 500MHz (M and N are 16-bit numbers), from 500MHz up to a maximum of 750MHz - Standard Ethernet or FEC Ethernet rates, based on M/N × 625MHz (M and N are 8-bit numbers), from 625MHz up to a maximum of 750MHz - For all other clock rates, the Time of Date accumulator can be used as a cycle counter.
+- Any clock rate based on M/N ́ 500MHz (M and N are 16-bit numbers), from 500MHz up to a maximum of 1GHz - Standard Ethernet or FEC Ethernet rates, based on M/N ́ 625MHz (M and N are 8-bit numbers), from 625MHz up to a maximum of 1GHz[1] - For all other clock rates, the Time of Date accumulator can be used as a cycle counter.
 In that case, a count of 1 is accumulated and the 32-bit nanosecond bit-field with the roll-over tracked in the 48-bit second bit-field, making it an 80-bit cycle counter.
 The 8-bit sub-ns bitfield will remain at zero.